mratsim/Arraymancer/Design_document.md

 * `slicerMut` can be implemented with shallow-copy to avoid extra memory copies.
 This is done for single value assignments but not for assignment from Tensor or openarray: https://forum.nim-lang.org/t/2971 and https://forum.nim-lang.org/t/2972

+* For mean / stdev, should I implement the numerically stable but slow Welford algorithm?

 ## Data structure considerations

 * Shape and strides have a static size known at runtime.
 They might be best implemented as VLAs (Variable Length Array) from an indirection point of view.
 Inconvenient: 2 tensors will not fit in a cache line.